Academic Program Development & Review

 Click here to learn more about the new academic program proposals, the forms that should be completed, and the required approvals.

 All proposals for new courses and substantial course changes require approval by the Office of Academic Affairs.
-Course proposals should be submitted through the online Course Catalog Maintenance System (CCMS).
+Course proposals should be submitted through the online UNO-Courseleaf Course Inventory Management System (CIM-Course).

 Click here to learn more about course proposal guidelines, the requirements and exemptions, and the review outcome possibilities.